amrutas16/DevOpsBuild/README.md

 This completes the setup required.

 ####Process:
-Triggering a build after a change is pushed to the git repository:<br>
+1. Triggering a build after a change is pushed to the git repository:<br>
 #####Git setup
 To do this using a 'webhook' go to the settings tab of your git repository and choose hooks and services.
-Configure the hook to have the payload url point to the digital ocean instance.
-See screenshot.
+Configure the hook to have the payload url point to the digital ocean instance.<br> See screenshot.
-Also add the integration service for Jenkins and configure the url to point to the jenkins server running on digital ocean instance.
-See screenshot.
+Also add the integration service for Jenkins and configure the url to point to the jenkins server running on digital ocean instance.<br> See screenshot.

 #####Jenkins setup
+Create a new Jenkins job and configure its source management as github.
+Enter your repository url and choose the appropriate branch name in the configuration.

+Now do a 'git push' and see the new job running on Jenkins.